 The types of personal information that may have been exposed include names, addresses, Social Security numbers, financial account numbers, bank account information and dates of birth.

-According to those filings, four Maine residents, six Massachusetts residents, three New Hampshire residents and two Vermont residents were among those affected.
-The company discovered the breach on May 1, 2026.
-Consumer notification letters are dated May 29, 2026.
+According to the respective state filings, 345 Indiana residents, four Maine residents, six Massachusetts residents, three New Hampshire residents and two Vermont residents were among those affected.
+The company mailed notification letters to affected consumers on May 29, 2026.

-Given that the breach exposed highly sensitive information, including Social Security numbers and financial account details, KerberRose is offering affected individuals 24 months of free credit monitoring, credit report and credit score services through Cyberscout, a TransUnion company.
-These services provide alerts when changes occur to a person's credit file, with notifications sent the same day a change takes place.
+Given that the breach exposed highly sensitive information, including Social Security numbers and financial account details, KerberRose is offering affected individuals 24 months of free credit monitoring, credit report and credit score services through Cyberscout.
 The company is also providing proactive fraud assistance to help individuals who have questions or who become victims of fraud.

 .webp)